-Interesting enough, we did talk about AI and machine learning, but the meeting was still fruitful for both parties.
-The reason was simple – we didn’t talk much about what AI or machine learning is.
-Rather we talked about what we intend to use it for.
-We focused on the purpose (the goal), and the means to reach the goal (the product we build), and not on the method (AI and machine learning).
+Interestingly enough, we did talk about AI and machine learning, but the meeting was still fruitful for both parties.
+The reason was simple – we didn’t speak much on what AI or machine learning actually is.
+Instead, we talked about what we intend to use it for.
+We focused on the purpose (the goal of the technology) and the means to reach the goal (the product we build), and not on the method (AI and machine learning).

 Why what and how of AI

-Once the “What” is defined, the next step will be to define the steps and approach, the “How”.
+Once the “What” is defined, the next step will be to determine the actions and approach, the “How.”
 How exactly are we going to build the solution?
-This is where the technology and methodology come in, often we realize that we may not even have to use AI or machine learning to build the solution that would still achieve the goal.
+This is where technology and methodology come in.
+Often we realize that we may not even have to use AI or machine learning to build a solution that would still achieve the goal.

 My recommendation to business owners and decision-makers, when acquiring any IT solutions, AI or not, is to focus on the goal and vision.
-Equally important is to find a vendor who truly understands it.
+What is equally important is to find a vendor who truly understands this.
 Once the vendor has understood the goal and vision, the solution will likely be something you truly need.
 And you will soon realize that the choice of technology will be of less importance than you might think.

 Want to know more?